sudo-sh/sudo-sh.github.io/_pages/about.md

 - Personal Email: **me [at] sudarshan-sh [dot] com**

 ## Updates
-- **I am looking for an Internship next Summer (May 2024 - August 2024) in the areas of HW/SW Co-Design,HW Architecture and Security.**
+- **I am looking for an Internship next Summer (May 2024 - August 2024) in the areas of HW/SW Co-Design, HW Architecture and Security.**

 <!-- ## Updates